steveeidemiller/SE_BME680/README.md

 ### Without Smoothing
 [![Without smoothing](assets/no-smoothing-thumbnail.png)](assets/no-smoothing.png)<br/>
-Without smoothing, IAQ tends to follow oscillations present in temperature, humidity and gas resistance.
+Without smoothing, IAQ (dark blue line on lower chart) tends to follow oscillations present in temperature, humidity and gas resistance.

 ### With Donchian Smoothing
 [![With Donchian smoothing](assets/donchian-smoothing-thumbnail.png)](assets/donchian-smoothing.png)<br/>
-With Donchian smoothing enabled, and appropriate range limits configured, IAQ becomes very stable.
+With Donchian smoothing enabled, and appropriate range limits configured, IAQ (dark blue line on lower chart) becomes very stable.

 ### Donchian Smoothing Responsiveness
 [![Donchian smoothing responsiveness](assets/donchian-alcohol-test-thumbnail.png)](assets/donchian-alcohol-test.png)<br/>
-Even when Donchian smoothing is enabled, IAQ can still be very responsive.
+Even when Donchian smoothing is enabled, IAQ (dark blue line on lower chart) can still be very responsive.
 Demonstrated here is a test where the sensor was placed in an alcohol vapor chamber for a few minutes.
 As shown, IAQ dropped quickly and notably, yet was also able to recover reasonably fast.
 The "notch" at the top of the recovery curve is due to a combination of a range limit on the gas resistance plus the number of smoothing periods specified.

 ### Additional References
 Donchian Channels are a concept used in technical analysis for stock charts:<br/>